CriticalBlue/demo-approov-io-web/README.md

 sudo docker-compose up dev
 ```

-Finally, check it works by visiting http://localhost and then make any changes needed to the `index.html` page a refresh the browser to see them.
+Finally, check it works by visiting http://localhost, then make any changes needed to the `index.html` page and refresh the browser to see them.